Cowen Boosts TJX Companies (NYSE:TJX) Price Target to $85.00

-TJX Companies (NYSE:TJX – Get Rating) had its price target hoisted by stock analysts at Cowen from $84.00 to $85.00 in a note issued to investors on Tuesday, The Fly reports.
-Cowen’s price objective would suggest a potential upside of 6.97% from the company’s current price.
+TJX Companies (NYSE:TJX – Get Rating) had its price target hoisted by stock analysts at Cowen from $84.00 to $85.00 in a research report issued on Tuesday, Stock Target Advisor reports.
+Cowen’s price objective suggests a potential upside of 6.92% from the company’s previous close.

-A number of institutional investors and hedge funds have recently added to or reduced their stakes in TJX.
-Fairfield Bush & CO. bought a new stake in TJX Companies in the first quarter valued at about $68,000.
-Qube Research & Technologies Ltd bought a new stake in shares of TJX Companies in the first quarter worth about $6,185,000.
-Lincoln National Corp increased its holdings in shares of TJX Companies by 2.5% in the first quarter.
-Lincoln National Corp now owns 7,875 shares of the apparel and home fashions retailer’s stock worth $477,000 after acquiring an additional 190 shares in the last quarter.
-Trustcore Financial Services LLC increased its holdings in shares of TJX Companies by 37.5% in the first quarter.
-Trustcore Financial Services LLC now owns 2,778 shares of the apparel and home fashions retailer’s stock worth $168,000 after acquiring an additional 758 shares in the last quarter.
-Finally, Bank Julius Baer & Co.
-Ltd Zurich increased its holdings in shares of TJX Companies by 23.9% in the first quarter.
-Bank Julius Baer & Co.
-Ltd Zurich now owns 19,791 shares of the apparel and home fashions retailer’s stock worth $1,199,000 after acquiring an additional 3,813 shares in the last quarter.
-Institutional investors own 90.42% of the company’s stock.
+Several institutional investors have recently modified their holdings of the stock.
+Ontario Teachers Pension Plan Board acquired a new stake in TJX Companies in the 1st quarter worth about $408,331,000.
+FMR LLC boosted its stake in shares of TJX Companies by 22.0% in the second quarter.
+FMR LLC now owns 32,148,799 shares of the apparel and home fashions retailer’s stock worth $1,795,510,000 after acquiring an additional 5,804,572 shares during the last quarter.
+1832 Asset Management L.P. increased its position in shares of TJX Companies by 141.0% during the first quarter.
+1832 Asset Management L.P. now owns 8,130,500 shares of the apparel and home fashions retailer’s stock worth $485,794,000 after purchasing an additional 4,756,845 shares in the last quarter.
+Capital International Investors raised its stake in TJX Companies by 67.8% in the 1st quarter.
+Capital International Investors now owns 10,700,425 shares of the apparel and home fashions retailer’s stock valued at $648,232,000 after purchasing an additional 4,324,443 shares during the last quarter.
+Finally, Price T Rowe Associates Inc. MD lifted its holdings in TJX Companies by 25.1% in the 2nd quarter.
+Price T Rowe Associates Inc. MD now owns 20,320,455 shares of the apparel and home fashions retailer’s stock valued at $1,134,897,000 after purchasing an additional 4,081,241 shares in the last quarter.
+Institutional investors and hedge funds own 90.42% of the company’s stock.

 The TJX Companies, Inc, together with its subsidiaries, operates as an off-price apparel and home fashions retailer.
 It operates through four segments: Marmaxx, HomeGoods, TJX Canada, and TJX International.
 The company sells family apparel, including footwear and accessories; home fashions, such as home basics, furniture, rugs, lighting products, giftware, soft home products, decorative accessories, tabletop, and cookware, as well as expanded pet, kids, and gourmet food departments; jewelry and accessories; and other merchandise.